bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 ----
 - Phone number and email question from Tracey:

 - Understand we don't want to add anything to the business summary, but do we want to add co-op type?
+Yes.

 - Corp dissolution application output - dissolution statement on COLIN outputs is: The affidavit required by section 316(1)(a) of the Business Corporations Act has been obtained and deposited in the company's records office.
 See sample under 9018 - https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/9018
 This is different from what we are putting in the UI - the two options on the affidavit.
 ![image](https://user-images.githubusercontent.com/54917209/136299624-3f578a9e-0990-4ec5-b51a-69b0701a0ec2.png)
 Should we 1) remove these statements from the UI?
+Yes.
 2) If we keep them, should they display on the output?
+No longer applicable.
 Along with the other statement above?
-And should the other statement above also include a resolution required by section... has been obtained and deposited in the company's records office?
+And should the other statement above also include a resolution required by section... has been obtained and deposited in the company's records office? - Just have the statement above.

+- 9453 - what happens withdraft filings that staff save?  https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/9453 define business process - should staff save drafts?
+Kat/Amber - Wouldn't want the company to mess around with a staff draft filing.
+Maybe just give company ability to delete it.